exitroute/papercups-app/README.md

 Objective:

-Make MVP submission for Sunday
+Make MVP submission for Monday

 - [ ] Deploy
+  - Deploy configured but fails on Vercel.
+Support request sent.
-- [ ] Add overlay for Card with onclick that shows price reveals a buy button
+- [x] Add overlay for Card with onclick that shows price reveals a buy button
 - [ ] Add modal with buy wizard
+  - Implement Monday
+- [x] Fix layout
-- [ ] Fix layout and make list of styling improvements
+  - [ ] Make list of styling improvements

 MVP +

 - [ ] Read and implement TS
+  - Tuesday
 - [ ] How and where would I implement Redux
+  - Tuesday